Ludsfer/Hello_World-/README.md

 Hi Dear !

-Dear here, I had just started to learn how to improve my skills at coding, and cannot tell you enough about hiw interesting it is.
+Dear here, I just started learning to improve my skills at coding, and cannot tell you enough about how interesting it is.